PlatformLab/HomaModule/README.md

 - For details on the protocol, see the paper [Homa: A Receiver-Driven Low-Latency Transport Protocol Using Network Priorities](https://dl.acm.org/citation.cfm?id=3230564).

-- The code here is a very early-stage work in progress.
-As of October 2018, Homa has barely enough functionality to transmit simple RPC requests and responses (see the "invoke" test in tests/homa_test.c for an example), but it is still far from complete.
+- The code here is is still a work in progress.
+As of November 2018, Homa has barely enough functionality to transmit RPC requests and responses (see the "invoke" test in tests/homa_test.c for an example), and it can now handle timeouts and retransmissions, but it is not yet complete.
   Here is a partial list of functionality that is still missing:
-  - There are no timeouts or retransmissions when packets are lost.
-  - The throttling mechanism to limit queueing in source NICs hasn't been implemented.
+  - The throttling mechanism to limit queueing in source NICs hasn't been implemented, which SRPT isn't properly implemented on senders.
   - Big chunks of Linux plumbing are still missing (e.g., Homa doesn't yet connect with the select or poll mechanisms).
-  - Error returns are very primitive.
-  - Socket buffer memory mangement is very primitive, so large messages (hundreds of KB?) will cause buffer exhaustion and deadlock.
+  - Socket buffer memory management needs more work.
+Large messages (hundreds of KB?) may cause buffer exhaustion and deadlock.
-  - There has been no performance analysis or tuning.
+  - There has been no performance analysis or tuning, so performance measurements made now are unlikely to be meaningful.

 - Linux v4.16.10 is the primary development platform for this code.
 It is also known to work with v4.15.0-38-generic;  other versions of Linux have not been